 When the parachute was pulled out, I was once again overwhelmed by the majestic coastline and gorgeous sunset in a much calm and peaceful manner.
 The instructor adjusted the straps and so I could just enjoy the view in awe.

 The second thing that came out of my mouth after we landed was “Let’s do it again!”
 (I mean it) and I was glad that I did this, I felt like I tried something new, conquered something fearful and achieved something great!
-All of us was still sharing and talking about the experience when we were having drinks and dinner at the Busselton Jetty.
+All of us were still sharing and talking about the experience when we were having drinks and dinner at the Busselton Jetty.
 It’s definitely an experience to be remembered for a lifetime.